AdobeXD/plugin-samples/guides/getting-started.md

 ## Viewing Plugin Logs

 Adobe XD will log errors from your plugin to a log file.
 Anything your plugin logs via `console.log` will also be written to the same log file.
-How you access the log file is dependent upon the platform.
+How you access the log file depends on your platform.

 ### macOS